Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

-Here is the response calculation logic, and it would be the place to change if wanted to respond the cubed number instead.
+Here is the response calculation logic, and it would be the place to change if wanted to respond, for example, the cubed number instead.
 Note that the Response struct includes the number square because is parte of the Task Manager, that should be modified too.

-After the ProcessNewTaskCreatedLog function, that response is signed (in `SignTaskResponse`), and sent to the bls aggregation service in the goroutine executing the function `SendSignedTaskResponseToAggregator()`.
+After the ProcessNewTaskCreatedLog function, that response is signed (in [SignTaskResponse](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/operator/operator.go#L396-L416)), and sent to the bls aggregation service in the goroutine executing the [`SendSignedTaskResponseToAggregator()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/operator/operator.go#L396-L416).
 That function makes a call to the `ProcessSignedTaskResponse` method of aggregator (through rpc), that redirects the signed response to the bls aggregation service.

 ### Aggregator

-The aggregator code can be found in `/aggregator` folder.
+The aggregator code can be found in [`/aggregator` folder](https://github.com/Layr-Labs/incredible-squaring-avs/tree/dev/aggregator).

-The main aggregator logic can be found on this loop:
+The main aggregator logic can be found on this loop from [aggregator.go](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L194-L209):

 ```go
 	for {